Legionella inspections and access to your home

 - Run any little-used or unused water taps and showers on a weekly basis (turn on for three minutes).

-- When returning from holiday, run all of your taps and showers gently for three minutes.
+- When returning from holiday, run all your taps and showers gently for three minutes.
 Flush your toilets a few times with the lid down.

 - Keep taps and water outlets free from limescale – especially inside the spout of taps.